laravel/horizon/README.md

 ### Balance Options

-Horizon allows you to choose from three balancing strategies: `simple`, `auto`, and `false`.
+Horizon allows you to choose from three balancing strategies: `simple`, `auto`, and `off`.
 The 'simple' strategy, which is the default, splits the jobs between processes evenly:

     'balance' => 'simple',

 The `auto` strategy adjusts the number of worker processes per queue based on the current workload of the queue.
-When the `balance` option is set to `false`, the default Laravel behavior will be used, which processes queues in the order they are listed in your configuration.
+When the `balance` option is set to `off`, the default Laravel behavior will be used, which processes queues in the order they are listed in your configuration.

 ### Web Dashboard Authentication